 Most of the time, you will be buying your digital art NFT through a marketplace that serves the same function as an auction house, or eBay, for that matter.
 Auction houses and eBay connect sellers with potential buys with physical assets, such as an individual oil painting or statue.

 NFT marketplaces do the same thing but with digital assets.

 In both cases, buyer and seller agree upon terms of sale.
-If you are buying your physical artwork from the artists in a first-time sale, the artist herself creates the terms and conditions.
+If you buy your physical artwork from the artists in a first-time sale, the artist herself creates the terms and conditions.
 In most cases, this will not include the sale of copyright.

 Buying an NFT of original digital art from the artist means the same that as buying a physical artwork from its owner.
 Unless the terms of sale specifically say so, you are not purchasing the copyright but ownership of a digital asset.

 This is why, if you are buying, selling, or minting (creating) an NFT, you must read the terms of sale so that you know exactly what you are buying.
 If the seller does not explicitly state that you are assigned the copyright, you presumably own the NFT artwork in the same way that a physical painting’s purchaser does.

 In other words, you would have the right to own the NFT itself (the digital asset), as well as the right to sell or otherwise transfer it to someone else.
 But you would not have the right to make copies or derivatives or transfer the digital asset’s copyright.